secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/outreach/index.html.md

 ### Collections
 Collections are an easy way to group sequences, snippets, and templates that get assigned to user groups for easier access.
-Examples associated to our SDR groups include our `SDR Inbound 2020` and `2020 Events` collections.
+Examples associated to our XDR groups include our `FY23 Inbound High Touch Collection` and `FY23 Tanuki Assist` collections.
 You may request new collections by opening an issue in the Marketing Operations Project.

 ### Rulesets